sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ---
 ## State of Sorbet at Stripe: Users

-- hundreds of users, who voluntarily use us every day.
+- Hundreds of users, who voluntarily use us every day.
 - Different use-cases

 ---